Slow (Kylie Minogue song): Live performances

 Minogue performed "Slow" on 6 November 2003, at the 2003 MTV Europe Music Awards.
+She later promoted the song on various tv shows, including Benissimo in Switzerland, Quelli che il calcio in Italy and Wetten, dass..? in Germany.
 Since its release, "Slow" has been featured on all of Minogue's concert tour set lists, with the exception of the Anti Tour.
 In 2003, she performed the song on the one-night only concert Money Can't Buy, which was used to promote Body Language and was held at major entertainment venue Hammersmith Apollo in London.
 In 2005, she performed the song on her Showgirl: The Greatest Hits Tour.
 Minogue was unable to complete the tour as she was diagnosed with early breast cancer and had to cancel the Australian leg of the tour.
 After undergoing treatment and recovery, she resumed the concert tour in the form of Showgirl: The Homecoming Tour in 2007.
 In 2008, she performed the song on the KylieX2008 tour, which was launched to promote her tenth studio album X. The show was split in five acts and "Slow" was featured on the fourth act entitled "Xposed".